 Dog-friendly walk (I would recommend returning to Sorn via the River Ayr Way rather than Chapel Brae to avoid the road section)

-Route: From the car park head along Wood Street then turn left to follow the River Ayr along for a short distance.
-At a fork keep left and walk along St Cuthbert’s Street.
-At the end of the first terrace of houses cross the bridge and turn left to enter Catrine Voes and Woodlands Local Nature Reserve.
-At the end of the footpath continue straight ahead to cross a bridge over the River Ayr and turn left to pass Catrine Weir.
-The footpath then continues through a pleasant woodland and runs alongside the River Ayr to emerge at the Auld Brig in Sorn.
-Cross the bridge and turn right onto B743/Main Street.
-Shortly after passing the Sorn Inn, look for a residential lane on your left which leads to a wooden kissing gate on the hillside.
-Follow the gravel track as it zig zags uphill towards the “Spooky Woods” and turn left onto a wider track at the top.
-This pleasant woodland walk emerges onto the B743/Main Street beside Sorn Parish Church.
-Turn right and take care walking along the road for 0.5 miles before turning left onto the quieter Chapel Brae.
-On reaching the War Memorial approximately 1 mile down the hill, move onto an earth track which runs parallel to the road but passes through some trees.
-Turn left to descend into Catrine via a footpath and set of steps and on reaching the road turn right onto Wood Street, at the end of which you will find the car park.
+Route: From the car park on Wood Street in Catrine, head North East along Wood Street then turn left onto Ayr Street, following the River Ayr along for 160m to a fork.
+Turn left (North East) and walk along St Cuthbert’s Street.
+At the end of the first terrace of houses 200m along, cross the bridge on your right (South) then turn left (East) to enter Catrine Voes and Woodlands Local Nature Reserve.
+At the end of the footpath continue straight ahead to cross a small car park then turn right (East) to cross a bridge over the River Ayr.
+After crossing the bridge turn left (North West) to pass Catrine Weir.
+The footpath then continues through a pleasant woodland with the River Ayr on your left-hand side to emerge onto a minor road after 1.7km.
+Turn left (North) and follow the road downhill for 300m to the Auld Brig in Sorn.
+Cross the bridge (North East) and turn right (East) onto B743/Main Street.
+Shortly after passing the Sorn Inn, (approx 600m) look for a residential lane on your left which leads North past a kids play area towards a wooden kissing gate on the hillside.
+Follow the gravel track as it zig zags uphill towards the “Spooky Woods”.
+After only 150m at a fork at the top of the hill keep left (West) onto a wider track.
+This pleasant woodland walk crosses a bridge after which you should continue ahead (North West) to emerge onto a minor road called Dalyearnoch Road.
+Turn left (West) to to arrive at the B743/Main Street beside Sorn Parish Church.
+Turn right (North) and take care walking along B743/Main Street for 830m, passing the entrance to Sorn Castle.
+Turn left (South West) onto the quieter, single track road – Chapel Brae.
+On reaching Catrine War Memorial approximately 1.7km down the road, move onto an earth track on your left-hand side which runs parallel to the road but passes through some trees.
+100m along this path turn left (South East) to descend back into Catrine via a footpath and set of steps.
+Ignore a right turn about halfway down.
+On reaching the road turn right (South West) onto Ayr Street, and take the first turn on the left onto Wood Street.
+At the end of the road you will find the car park on Wood Street.

 WALK REPORT: 20th May 2017